 Handling Edge Cases

-User logged in from two devices — Web3Auth has no problems (MPC shares synchronized), Privy embedded wallet bound to account, not device.
-Problem occurs if user wants to export key — in Privy available via UI, in Web3Auth via getPrivateKey() method.
+User logs in from two devices — for Web3Auth, no problem (MPC shares sync via passphrase or social factor); for Privy, the embedded wallet is tied to the account, not the device.
+The issue arises if the user wants to export the key — in Privy, it's available via UI; in Web3Auth, through the getPrivateKey() method.

-Account linking — user logged in via Google, then wants to add MetaMask.
+Account linking — a user logs in via Google, then wants to add MetaMask.
 Privy supports linkWallet() natively.
-Web3Auth requires custom logic for mapping identities.
+Web3Auth requires custom logic on your side for identity mapping.

-Server-side operations — if need to sign transactions without user participation (scheduled operations, batch processing), neither Web3Auth nor Privy suitable.
-Need separate server-side key (KMS or Fireblocks).
+Server-side operations — if you need to sign transactions without user involvement (scheduled operations, batch processing), neither Web3Auth nor Privy is suitable.
+You need a separate server-side key (KMS or Fireblocks).

 User → Social Login (Google/Apple) → Web3Auth/Privy SDK